JustAnyones/Plugin-creator-website/docs/docs/index.md

-# Welcome to TheoTown plugin documentation
+# Welcome

-This documentation page is currently work-in-progress.
+Welcome to the documentation page for TheoTown plugins.

+This page is currently work-in-progress.
 In the future it will hold documentation for all draft types.

 Work left to do: